Wednesday, April 22, 2020 · 16 min read

 Applications for Pipelined ADCs include digital oscilloscopes, RADAR, software radios, spectrum analyzers, HD video, ultrasonic imaging, digital receivers, cable modems, and Ethernet.

 Each ADC technology has its place.
 And because applications are so different, it is impossible to say one is better than another overall.
-However, it is absolutely possible to say one of them is better than another with respect to one or more of today’s DAQ applications requirements:
+However, it is absolutely possible to say one of them is better than another with respect to today’s DAQ applications requirements:

 |Criterion||SAR ADCs||Sigma-Delta (ΔΣ) ADCs|